reactjs/react-router-redux/README.md

 For other kinds of events in your system, you can use middleware on your Redux store like normal to watch any action that is dispatched to the store.

+#### What if I use Immutable.js with my Redux store?

+When using a wrapper for your store's state, such as Immutable.js, you will need to change two things from the standard setup:

+1. Provide your own reducer function that will receive actions of type  `LOCATION_CHANGE` and return the payload merged into state.
+2. Pass a selector to access the payload state via the `selectLocationState` option on `syncHistoryWithStore`.

+These two hooks will allow you to store the state that this library uses in whatever format or wrapper you would like.

 #### How do I access router state in a container component?

 React Router [provides route information via a route component's props](https://github.com/rackt/react-router/blob/latest/docs/Introduction.md#getting-url-parameters).
 This makes it easy to access them from a container component.
 When using [react-redux](https://github.com/rackt/react-redux) to `connect()` your components to state, you can access the router's props from the [2nd argument of `mapStateToProps`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options):